These thick, fluffy Greek yogurt pancakes are packed with protein and taste like a weekend treat you can eat any day. ♡

 - Banana pancakes: Mash one ripe banana into the yogurt mixture before adding the dry ingredients.

 - Oat flour version: Replace all-purpose flour with oat flour for a gluten-free option.
-The pancakes will be slightly denser.

 - Protein boost: Add 1 scoop of vanilla protein powder and an extra splash of milk to the batter.

-Can I freeze Greek yogurt pancakes?
+Can you freeze greek yogurt pancakes?

-Why are my pancakes flat?
+Why are my pancakes dense?

 Greek Yogurt Pancakes